Technische-Natuurkunde-HvA/inverted-pendulum-international-team-1/progress/Week 3.md

 # Week 3

 ## 1. Progress description
 We both made separate output-responses for our motors and combined these.
-We made this into one graph:
+We made this into graphs:

 ## 2. Code